 Here are the days when Mickey’s Not-So-Scary Halloween Party is cheapest

-You can also check out the full list of dates.
+You can also check out the full list of dates (we’ll cover that next!).
 Please note that all of these dates are subject to availability and can sell out.
 Also, please note that advance tickets (and the accompanying discount) are not available for the Not-So-Scary party on Halloween.

 Mickey’s Not So Scary Halloween Party 2020 Dates